 Here are some keto hacks that will make transitioning to ketosis much easier:

 - Add MCTs to your diet.
 Studies have shown that fatty acids called medium chain triglycerides (MCTs) help increase ketone levels, reduce the time it takes to get into ketosis and decrease keto flu symptoms.
 Add 1-2 tablespoons of MCT oil or MCT powder to your morning coffee or tea for an extra energy and ketone boost.
 Start at lower doses and slowly work your way up if MCTs cause some stomach discomfort.
-If you’d like to learn more about MCTs, check out our guide on these ketosis-boosting fatty acids.
+This is our favorite brand (use coupon RULEDME for a 15% discount).

 - Harness the power of caffeine.
 Whether you drink caffeinated coffee or tea, the caffeine in it will help stimulate ketone production and make keto dieting much easier.
 Try adding MCTs to your caffeinated beverage for an extra energy boost that will also help suppress your appetite.